eazedesign/filesheeter/README.md

 ## Group

-When preparing data for analysis, you may need to divide a dataset into separate pieces.

 The Group Job acts as a partition of a dataset: it separates the cases in a dataset into two or more new datasets.
 When splitting a dataset, you will have two or more datasets as a result.